254-KIPSANG/MATLAB-ENVIROMENTS/image-filtering_README.md

 - Run the script to observe the filtered images displayed in the MATLAB command window.

 ## License
-This script is provided under the MIT License.
+This script is provided under the Free License.
 Feel free to modify and use it according to your requirements.
+CYRUS KIPSANG©